-Wiencke Island is an uninhabited island 26 km (16 miles) long and from 3 to 8 km (1.9 to 5.0 miles) wide, 67 km2 (26 ml2) in area, the southernmost of the main islands of Palmer Archipelago, lying between the west coast of Antarctic Peninsula and Anvers Island to its north.
-Its highest point is Luigi Peak 1,415 m (4,642 ft).
-The rocky island is covered by snow, ice and glaciers.
-Some small rocky beaches lie on the northern and western sides of the island.
-There, some moss, grasses and lichens can be found.
+Wiencke Island is an uninhabited island in Antarctica, with total area 67 km2 (26 ml2), length 26 km (16 ml), width 3-8 km (2-5 ml) and highest elevation (Luigi Peak) 1415 m (4642 ft).
+Wiencke is the southernmost island in Palmer Archipelago, located between west coast Antarctic Peninsula (mainland Antarctica) and Anvers Island (to the north).
+The island is rocky and covered by snow, ice and glaciers, with small rocky beaches on the northern and western sides, where moss, grasses and lichens can be found.

-Yelcho, another scientific station, was established in 1962 by Chilean Navy in South Bay on Doumer Island, situated nearby.
-In 1957 an emergency shelter was constructed in Alice Creek 150 meters south of Goudier Island on island's east coast, followed 2 years later by a bigger hut, for use while maintaining low-frequency electromagnetic aerial / remote receiving equipment.
-In 1996, after the two huts were derelict, they were removed, and Base 'A' was restored on Goudier Island.
+Yelcho is a Chilean scientific station opened in 1962 in South Bay (Doumer Island).
+In 1957, an emergency shelter was constructed in Alice Creek 150 meters south of Goudier Island on island's east coast, followed 2 years later by a bigger hut, for use while maintaining low-frequency electromagnetic aerial / remote receiving equipment.
+In 1996, after both huts were derelict, they were removed and Base A (on Goudier Island) was restored.

 Wiencke Island cruise terminal